alexkisielewicz/quiz-game/README.md

 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)
 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)
 -   [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
+-   [Markdown](https://en.wikipedia.org/wiki/Markdown) - markup language used to write this document.

 ##  [Frameworks, libraries & software used](#languages-used)

-- [Bootstrap 5.2.0:](https://getbootstrap.com) - Bootstrap was used to create website grid and to make it responsive.
-Other features used and customised:
-    * Navbar,
-    * Carousel,
-    * Acordion,
-    * Shortcode for spacing elements and table cell background colour (eg. px-5, warning).
 - [Balsamiq](https://balsamiq.com/) - Balsamiq was used to create the [wireframes](#structure) during the design process.

 - [Coolors.co](https://coolors.co/) - was used to create color palette.

-- [Google Fonts](https://fonts.google.com/specimen/Raleway) - Google fonts were used to import the 'Raleway' font into the style.css file which is used on all pages throughout the project.
+- [Google Fonts](https://fonts.google.com/specimen/Merriweather) - Google fonts were used to import the 'Merriweather' font into the style.css file which is used on all pages throughout the project.

-- [Type Scale](https://type-scale.com/) - a type tool used to visualize font size.

-- [Google Maps](https://www.google.com/maps) - was used to embed map with Yoga Studio location.

-- [YouTube](https://www.youtube.com) - was used to embed video on a website.

 - [Font Awesome:](https://fontawesome.com/) - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

 - [Git](https://git-scm.com/) - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

-- [GitPod](https://www.gitpod.io) - IDE used to code the project.

-- [Visual Studio Code for Windows](https://code.visualstudio.com/) - IDE used to code the project.

 - [GitHub](https://github.com/) - GitHub is used to store the project's code after being pushed from Git.

+- [GitPod](https://www.gitpod.io) and [Visual Studio Code for Windows](https://code.visualstudio.com/) - IDE used to code the project.

-- [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) - Photoshop was used to resize the pictures.
+- [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) - Photoshop was used to resize and crop the pictures.

-- [Adobe Express](https://express.adobe.com/) - online service used to create logo.

-- [Audioeye.com](https://www.audioeye.com/color-contrast-checker) - used to analyse contrast.
+- [Audioeye.com](https://www.audioeye.com/color-contrast-checker) - used to analyse text/background contrast.

-- [BD_sizer](https://bd-sizer.en.softonic.com/) - used for resizeing pictures in the gallery.

-- [TinyPNG](https://tinypng.com/) - used for images compression.
+- [TinyPNG](https://tinypng.com/) - used for png files compression.

-- [Convertio.co](https://convertio.co/jpg-webp/) - online JPG to WEBP converter.
+- [Convertio.co](https://convertio.co/jpg-webp/) - used to convert images to next-gen *.webp format

-- [CSS Beautifier](https://www.freeformatter.com/css-beautifier.html) - used for formatting css file for optimal readability.
+- [Free Formatter](https://www.freeformatter.com/) - used for formatting html and css documents for optimal readability.

 - [Am I Responsive](https://ui.dev/amiresponsive) - online tool used to create mockup to present responsive design of this project.

-- [Go Full Page](https://gofullpage.com/) - Google Chrome extension used to capture full page screen shot.

 - [Lightshot](https://app.prntscr.com/) - Google Chrome extension used to capture screenshots for this README document.

-- [Lighthouse](https://developers.google.com/web) - Google webdev tool used for performance testing.
+- [Lighthouse](https://developers.google.com/web) - Google WebDev tool used for performance/accesibility testing.

-- [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) - used to validate accessibility.
+- [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) - used to test accessibility of the webpage.

 - [Favicon.io](https://www.favicon.io) - tool used to create favicon.

 <br>